fluffehGit/archsin/README.md

 # Arch Linux Simple Installer
 This is a simple installation script for Arch Linux.
-It's aimed to be minimalistic.
-It only supports a BTRFS installation.
+It's aimed to be minimalistic and reduce stress of disk changing or machine hopping.

-## Caveats
-- MBR is not yet supported
-- For the moment it does not work out of the box.
-I still have to find a way to pass the environment to chroot.
-(Right now you have to re-run getEnvironment inside chroot and then execute the rest of the script which is a chore and will be fixed.)
+***

+This script is suitable for both workstations and servers.
+Consider using a different disk layout ( manual partitioning ) for servers.
+I will be uploading a few other options at some point in the future.

+For the moment it is a BTRFS only install.

+To-Do's:

+- [ ] Add support for more filesystems
+- [ ] Add multiple variants for disk layouting
+- ...